AngryBeaver/beavers-system-interface/README.md

 - ### Request for another system
   I got requested to make my module available for another system.
   I did not know this system, so I searched for a way to allow others to write the system dependent parts for their system they know without breaking my module.
 - ### Discussion about "open gaming Licence"
   With the discussion of wizards of the coast "open gaming licence", I do no longer want to write a module explicitly for dnd especially if I can get sued for any or no reasons.
 So I decided to rewrite my module system agnostic.
-Then I only need to write an implementation of BSI for dnd5e, this implementation does not enable anyone todo anything it just connects an interface to its implementation.
+Then I only need to write an implementation of BSI for dnd5e, this implementation does not enable anyone todo anything it just connects an interface to its implementation this can not be sued.